Tooth formation - delayed or absent

 Delayed or absent tooth formation; Teeth - delayed or absent formation

-Specific diseases can affect tooth shape, tooth color, time of appearance, or tooth absence.
+Specific diseases can affect tooth shape, tooth color, when they grow in, or tooth absence.
 Delayed or absent tooth formation can result from many different conditions, including:

 When to Contact a Medical Professional